frederic-perez/AmE-dictionary/data/dictionary.md

 __differ__ _v_ :three::mega::hammer:
 __different animal__ _n_ Something different.
 __diffidence__ _n_ :four: The quality or state of being diffident; timidity or shyness. _Syn_ self-distrust, self-doubt _The youth sat down as directed, but reluctantly and with diffidence._ _He spoke with a certain diffidence._
-__diffident__ _adj_ :four::dart: Lacking or marked by a lack of self-confidence; shy and timid. _Syn_ unsure _He was too diffident to express his opinion._ _Because she was only a first-year student, she was diffident when offering a comment on the professor’s lecture._
+__diffident__ _adj_ :five::dart: Lacking or marked by a lack of self-confidence; shy and timid. _Syn_ unsure _He was too diffident to express his opinion._ _Because she was only a first-year student, she was diffident when offering a comment on the professor’s lecture._
 __diffidently__
 __dig<sup>1</sup>__ _n_ _volleyball_ _The Trailblazers got 14 kills and 20 digs from Delayne Daniel._
 __dig<sup>2</sup>__ _v_ _We dug into the research._